Nomissimon10/nrk-api/README.md

 </ul>

 <h2 id="description">Description</h2>
 <p>nrk-api is a simple API wrapper for the NRK API.
-The package uses the official NRK-API to fetch the information. (<a href="https://psapi.nrk.no/documentation/">https://psapi.nrk.no/documentation/</a>)</p>
+The package uses the official NRK-API to fetch the information. (<a href="https://psapi.nrk.no/documentation/">https://psapi.nrk.no/documentation/</a>) Both TypeScript and JavaScript is supported.</p>

 <h2 id="features">Features</h2>
 <ul>